Corner430/corner430.github.io/_posts/vim学习.md

 " Disable compatibility with vi which can cause unexpected issues. set nocompatible

 " Enable type file detection.
-Vim will be able to try to detect the type of file is use. filetype on
+Vim will be able to try to detect the type of file in use. filetype on

 " Enable plugins and load plugin for the detected file type.